 VERY important!
 Freshness is crucial with anything that you put into your mouth.
-In the case of fish oils, it is even more important as you could be unwittingly adding to your free radical 'load' (that is what you want to combat).
-Fish oil which is oxidized is loaded with free radicals and may do you more harm than good.
+In the case of fish oils, it is even more important as you could be unwittingly adding to your free radical 'load'.
+Fish oil which is oxidized is loaded with free radicals and could potentially do you more harm than good.

 Keep in mind though that freshness is not just time related, it is how the produce has been handled and looked after since harvesting.
 For example, a well handled two-day old fish can be even fresher than a one-day old fish!

 The same senses you use when buying fish from your local fishmonger should also be applied when buying fish oil.
 This is because your sense of smell and sight are very important when making your purchasing decision.

 - When buying a whole fish, the first thing you should notice are the eyes.
 Fresh fish that have been handled properly and stored correctly from the boat to the display counter should have big clear eyes.
 Their gills should mirror the same clarity as the eyes with a bright red lustre and no parasites attached.